Aponogeton crispus: Description

+Distribution and habitat

+Aponogeton crispus is native to India, Bangladesh and Sri Lanka.
+It usually occurs in seasonal ponds, becoming dormant in the dry season, Aponogeton crispus is found naturally in both still and running waters.

 Cultivation and uses

 Aponogeton crispus is often cultivated as an aquarium plant and is probably the easiest and most robust of the aponogetons.
 It requires a mineral-rich substrate where carbon dioxide is easily available in the form of carbonic acid.

 It prefers moderate to bright lighting from above, and will tolerate a wide temperature range, c.
 15 – 32C.
 It does better planted in an established aquarium because of its liking for a nutrient rich environment.
 When these conditions are met a mass of leaves will be formed and flowering will often occur.
 It doesn't normally need a dormant period under aquarium conditions but will sometimes lose its larger leaves and can be rested in cooler water for about two months; hence it is often grown in removable pots.
 A. crispus is one of the aponogetons that eventually require a dry storage during a dormancy, of which the onset is recognized by the gradual ripening off and loss of leaves.

 Propagation is by seed or by carefully splitting the rhizome.
 The seeds have two prolongations which in horizontal position get curved and stuck into marshy ground forming the initial roots.

-Flowers can be pollinated with a soft brush and the resulting seeds sown in a propagater at normal room temperatures.
+Flowers can be pollinated with a soft brush and the resulting seeds sown in a propagator at normal room temperatures.
 They take several weeks to germinate.
 When both leaves and roots can be seen they can be potted in a peat-based compost and covered with water.